adwira/adwira/README.md

 ## Hi there 👋

+I'm Arya Dwi Putra, a dedicated computer science undergraduate aspiring to become a proficient professional in tech industry.<br>
+I'm currently studying at Universitas Tanjungpura.

 <!--
 **adwira/adwira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.